 And finally, 合适, 真精神.
 It fits. 精神 is a fun word.
 In this case it means lively or good looking.
 If something makes you look 精神, it’s like saying wearing that gives you energy or you look great.

 OK, that just about wraps up our general overview for today’s dialogue, now let’s get into some specifics.

-OK, let’s take a look our vocabulary words for the day and then move onto today’s radical.
+OK, let’s take a look at our vocabulary words for the day and then we’ll move onto today’s radical.

 - 打折 to give a discount, to sell at a discount. dǎ zhé